AppliedIntegrations/robinhood-challenge/README.md

 node v18.18.0
 npm  v9.8.1

-## Fake "NASDAQ" API which provides ticker information to the Node API server.
+## Imitation NASDAQ REST API which serves ticker information for the Node WebSocket API server.

 Open a terminal in ./simdaq-api directory and run the following command to install packages: